jan-tee/terraform-proxmox-k3s/README.md

   # Test out the config:
   kubectl --kubeconfig config.yaml get nodes
   ```
-  Or use the sample scripts provided in [example](example/) to more easily
+  or use the script provided in [example/config.sh](example/config.sh) to more easily
-  export kubectl config.
+  export `kubectl` config.

 > Make sure your support node is routable from the computer you are running the command on!